 Bird Studies – An Introduction

 There is a long history of birding and bird monitoring at rare that began in 1971 with observations on bird activity along the Grand and Speed Rivers.
-Since this time, recreational birding, environmental assessments, biological studies, breeding bird surveys, nest monitoring and bird banding have allowed us to assemble a comprehensive list of 231 bird species that have been observed on the property.
-(One additional species observations is pending documentation.)
+Since this time, recreational birding, environmental assessments, biological studies, breeding bird surveys, nest monitoring and bird banding have allowed us to assemble a comprehensive list of 238 bird species that have been observed on the property.

 This number represents more than 70% of the bird species occurring in Waterloo Region.
 More significantly, two-thirds of the breeding bird species in Waterloo Region breed on rare’s 900+ acres and more than a third of these species are both Regionally Rare and Priority Species of Conservation Concern in Waterloo Region.